 Sure.
 They are delicious crumbled over ice cream, for making ice cream cake, and also for layering into pudding trifles.
 If you have too many to use all at once, place the remainder into a freezer bag and store in the freezer until you’re ready to use them.

-Other recipes to enjoy –
+Other Dessert Recipes to Enjoy –

-Printable Directions for Making Ridiculous and Luscious Chocolate Brownies
+Printable Directions for Making Ridiculous Chocolate Brownies

 Ridiculous Chocolate Brownies with Miss Sue’s Outrageous Chocolate Frosting